PrashantMali07/SQL-everyday/SQL Projects/SQL Project - Retail_Sales_Analysis/ReadME.md

 - **Target variable:** 1 binary/continuous column named `target`
 - **Data type:** Mostly continuous; some features exhibit mild skewness.
 - **Missing values:** < 0.5% across all columns, handled with mean imputation in the preprocessing pipeline.
-- **Outlier handling:** Outliers identified via IQR and 3σ rules; removed or robustly scaled depending on feature importance (see `preprocessing.py`).
+- **Outlier handling:** Outliers identified via IQR and 3σ rules; removed or robustly scaled depending on feature importance.

 This dataset is ready for exploratory analysis, model training, and benchmarking of machine‑learning algorithms.